Home / Blog / Motor Development

 • repeats the same skill loop so kids can improve

 One effective approach for the classroom is WonderGames, which use augmented reality (AR) to turn whole-body movement into coordination tasks.
-Because the webcam captures gestures to control the game (without recording or saving video ), WonderGames work well as a “movement station.”
+Because the webcam captures gestures to control the game (without recording or saving video), WonderGames work well as a “movement station.”

 1. For Targeting & Reaching: Bubble Pop

-• Why it works: It requires the user to judge the distance of the bubble on the 2D screen and map it to their 3D physical reach instantly.
+Just like the offline version, kids must reach out to “pop” soap bubbles on the screen.
+It requires rapid visual scanning and reaching — the user must judge the distance of the bubble on the 2D screen and map it to their 3D physical reach instantly.

 2. For Tracking & Midline Crossing: Scoop’d

-• Why it works: It forces the user to synchronize their eyes (watching the falling object) with their motor output (moving the bucket to the exact spot), often crossing the body’s midline.
+A virtual “catch” game where the child moves a bucket left and right to catch falling ice cream scoops.
+It forces the user to synchronize their eyes (watching the falling object) with their motor output (moving the bucket to the exact spot), often crossing the body’s midline.

 3. For Predictive Timing: Astro Blocks

 A “breakout” style game where the user moves their hands to control a paddle and bounce a ball to break blocks.
+Unlike static targeting, this adds a predictive element — the child must anticipate where the ball will go and coordinate their hand movement to meet it.

-• Why it works: It mimics the constraints of writing—forcing the eye to guide the hand along a strict path—but does it in a gross-motor, vertical format that is often less frustrating for struggling learners.
+A digital bridge to handwriting where the user controls a cursor with their hand to trace capital letters.
+It mimics the constraints of writing — forcing the eye to guide the hand along a strict path — but does it in a gross-motor, vertical format that is often less frustrating for struggling learners.

 Teacher Tip: Use these as a 5-minute “warm-up” station before sitting down for table work.
 The large movements in Scoop’d or Bubble Pop can help “wake up” the connection between vision and movement before asking a child to focus on small paper tasks.